Integrated Biophysical-Economic Analysis and Modeling (IBEAM) Lab

 Kamana Poudel holds a bachelor's degree in Forestry Science from Agriculture and Forestry University, Nepal.
 Her previous research work focused on assessing feasibility of designing payment for ecosystem services in Melamchi Watershed of Nepal.
 Through internship with Green Governance Nepal and mentorship with World Wide Fund for Nature’s The Generation Green (WWF-TGG) Mentorship Program she gathered experience in project management and implementation.
 Prior to joining University of Kentucky’s Department of Forestry and Natural Resources (FNR), in the fall of 2018, Kamana worked as Program Associate in Red Panda Network where she was involved in community-based conservation activities.
 At FNR, Kamana's masters thesis project involved the "Economic Contribution of Forest Sector in Kentucky: Community Dependence and Economic Well-Being."
 Her general research interest includes valuation of natural resources, forest and natural resource economics, forest management, and application of GIS.

-Current Position: PhD student at Oregon State University
+Current Position: PhD candidate at Oregon State University

 Contact Information